-I conducted this study with my son who is a quarterback for an 11-U youth football team here in Texas.
-I am a quarterback coach by trade but also the father of a young QB and wanted to understand more about what’s actually going on during practice, in terms of repetitions and how much throwing we were actually doing.
-I thought the insight from the data collected could be useful for other parents or coaches that have an interest in monitoring volume, arm health, and improvement.
+This past fall season I started using the MotusQB sleeve on a quarterback for an 11-U youth football team.
+I am a quarterback coach by trade but also the father of a young QB.
+I wanted to understand more about what’s actually going on during practice, in terms of repetitions and how much throwing we were actually doing.
+I thought the insight from the data collected could be useful for other parents and/or coaches that have an interest in monitoring volume, arm health, and improvement.

-Athlete History: The athlete has been playing QB competitively for his 3rd year.
-He has been involved in a throwing sport for the past 5 years.
+First, here is a little background.
+My Quarterback has been playing competitively for three years.
+He has been involved in a throwing sport for the past five years (started baseball at 7).
 We have been throwing the football on a semi-regular basis during the offseason.
 We have not monitored workouts in terms of volume or time, rather just get enough work to make some improvement while keeping the sessions fun.
 We generally play catch for periods of 20-30 minutes, usually 5-10 minutes of structure, the rest unscripted play.
-We’ve participated flag football during the spring for an 8 week season with only throwing during game day.
-In addition, he has attending approximately a total of 10 X 90 minuter youth quarterback workouts annually with other similar age QBs.
+We’ve participated flag football during the spring for an 8 week season with only throwing during game day, also playing other positions.
+In addition, he has attended approximately 10 X 90-minute youth quarterback workouts annually with other similar age QBs.
 We did no additional physical performance training outside of football practice.

-The Problem: Lack of throwing volume during football practice.
-Just based purely on my experience and research while training quarterbacks for the past 12 years, I knew that the number of reps needed increase in order to get the most out of our practice time.
+Lack of throwing volume during football practice was a major issue.
+Just based purely on my experience from training quarterbacks for the past 12 years, I knew that the number of reps needed to increase in order to get the most out of our practice time.
 The total number of throws included warmups.

 We started to see immediate progress with this formula.
-Objectively, I could tell the ball was coming out of the hand better and more consistent on throwing location.
-It was hard to maintain 100 throws per practice because of defensively focused days, but setting that goal kept us accountable.
+Subjectively, I could tell the ball was coming out of the hand better and more consistent on throwing accuracy.
+Honestly, it was hard to maintain 100 throws per practice because of defensively focused days, but setting that goal kept us accountable.
 Some days we would only get 60 throws but we always knew what did and based on the data after practice.
-We would supplement canceled practices or practices where we didnt get enough throwing reps with throwing sessions to make sure we hit our repetition goal.
-We know fully understand, these were invaluable to progress in our passing game and player development.
+We would supplement canceled practices or practices where we didn’t get enough throwing reps with throwing sessions to make sure we hit our repetition goal.
+Looking back now, these were invaluable to progress in our passing game and player development.

 I frequently asked about arm soreness or “is your arm tired?” related questions.
 The answer was always no. The only time we noticed a level of fatigue was towards the end of a session or practice that reached 120 plus throws.
 We knew from that, it was a good benchmark to work towards.